 With expert testimony for the Grenfell Tower fire investigation taking place on Monday, survivors of the most devastating blaze in London, still seek justice.

 Fewer shrines than last year line Bramley Road not far from the Latimer Tube station in London.
 Dedicated to people killed in the Grenfell Tower fire on June 14, 2017, the presence of grieving families permeate ad hoc altars decorated with items to honor the dead.
-From photographs to stuffed animals, the sites commemorate those who died in the early morning fire.
+From photographs to stuffed animals, the sites commemorate those who died in the early morning tragedy.

 Recounting the incident, Hisam Choucair said in an interview with The Independent UK: